What is a District Heating System?

 What if the heat source plant breaks down?

-There are several layers of resilience built into the system which will last for hours or days depending upon demand.
-There is a heat storage capacity built in at the energy plant and within the district heating network itself which can accommodate a shut down at source.
-Additionally, the heat suppliers have built into their proposals the ability to ensure continuity of heat supply by means of supplementary gas boilers.
-In the very unlikely failure of these various systems, users would be in no worse a situation than they would be, if their own primary system failed. i.e. If your gas boiler fails, you usually have access to electrical ways of providing hot water and space heating.
+There are several layers of resilience built into the system which will last for hours or days, depending upon demand.
+There is a heat storage capacity built in at the energy plant and within the district heating network itself which can accommodate a shutdown at source.
+Additionally, the heat suppliers have designed into their proposals, the ability to ensure continuity of heat supply by means of supplementary gas-fired technology.
+In the very unlikely failure of these various systems, users would be in no worse a situation than they would be, if their own primary system failed. i.e. If your gas boiler fails, you usually have access to electrical ways of providing hot water and space heating temporarily.

 A district heating system avoids the need for individual gas boilers, each with a flue emitting gases to the atmosphere.
 This will lead to a significant improvement in air quality within the community and equally importantly, it significantly reduces the carbon footprint of every user.